 Two major sources make it possible for us to identify trends in the rate at which Japanese firms invested in the production of commissioned corporate histories.
 The first is an inventory of corporate histories published in 1996 by the Japan Business History Institute (Nihon keieishi kenkyujo 1996).
 In that year, a team of librarians and academics conducted an exhaustive census that found that a total of 8,828 shashi books were published between 1877 and March 1992.
 We used the information collected in 1996 to create the time-series data presented in figure 1.
 Our second source of bibliometric data is the catalogue of the library of the Japan Business History Institute (JBHI).
 This institution, which has a mandate to acquire a copy of all corporate histories published in Japan, had a collection of 7,215 corporate histories as of 2015.
 3,412 of these corporate histories were published in the period 1990-2015.
 Figure 2, which is based on data supplied by the JBHI, shows the rate of corporate history production by decade.

 Our qualitative data source includes a selection of corporate histories published by Japanese firms after 1945.
 We have decided to present this material before we discuss our bibliometric data because we believe that understanding the content and purpose of these texts is necessary to make sense of the patterns observable in our bibliometric data.
 We engaged in a close textual analysis of twelve of these corporate histories so as to get a better understanding of the reasons for their creation, their target readership, and the nature of the material that recurs frequently in many shashi.
-Recent works in management have demonstrated the contribution of historical and narrative-based approaches based on a quantitative content analysis (Baur e.a., 2018).
+Recent works in management have demonstrated that historical and narrative-based approaches based on a quantitative content analysis can contribute our understanding of management phenomena (Baur et al., 2018).
 However, given the vast number of corporate histories that have been published in Japan, the researchers could not hope to read more than a tiny fraction of these books.
 We therefore selected twelve texts from library shelves essentially at random.
 For each decade between the 1950s and the 2000s, we made a random selection of two shashi per decade.
 Using this method, the following corporate histories were selected: Mitsubishi Heavy Industries (1956), Kobe Bank (1958), Nikon (1960), Morinaga Milk (1967), Casio (1972), Juki (1979), Nissan (1985), Shimadzu (1985), Mikimoto (1994), Toshiba Medical (1998), Sanyo Shokai (2004) and World (2009).

 After having selected the texts, we subjected each one to intensive source criticism.
 This technique involves the researcher asking a series of questions about each text (Howell & Prevenier, 2001, 60-63; Langlois & Seignobos, 2014).
 In source criticism, the researcher typically begins by asking questions about the text as a physical artefact to determine its authenticity.
 This step is particularly important in the analysis of extremely old texts that may be forgeries.
 When there are no obvious reasons for doubting the authenticity of the text under analysis, as was the case with all seven of our shashi, the researcher moves directly to analyzing the genesis of the document, which involves identifying the identity of its creator or creators, the time and place of creation, and, crucially, the reasons for the texts creation.
 The motives for the creation of a text are often determined by reading its contents.
 The next step in the source criticism involves closely reading the document with a view to ascertaining the creator’s intended audience and message.